-\paragraph{Uncertainty calibration} Given a sample $\bx$, the global model $\btheta$ and local model $\btheta_k$, we calculate the aleatoric uncertainty (Eq.~\ref{eq:ale}) in both global and local models and subsequently calibrate the aggregated aleatoric uncertainty by incorporating the epistemic uncertainty (Eq.~\ref{eq:epi}) from the global model.
-Therefore, the overall calibrated uncertainty for sample $\bx$ is
+\textbf{Uncertainty calibration.} Given a sample $\bx$, the global model $\btheta$, and the local model $\btheta_k$, we calculate the aleatoric uncertainty (Eq.~\ref{eq:ale}) in both global and local models and subsequently calibrate the aleatoric uncertainty by incorporating the epistemic uncertainty (Eq.~\ref{eq:epi}) from the global model.
+The overall calibrated uncertainty for sample $\bx$ is

-\paragraph{Diversity relaxation} We adopt local constraints to ensure diversity among selected samples, contrasting with core-set techniques that impose global diversity constraints.
-As outlined in Algorithm~\ref{alg:diversity}, we initiate by arranging the unlabeled set $U_k^{r-1}$ in descending order of the calibrated uncertainty $U(\bx, \btheta, \btheta_k)$, and then extract feature embeddings with local model $\btheta_k$.
-In the iterative process over the unlabeled set $U_k^{r-1}$, we compute the cosine similarity $s(\bx_i, \bx_j)$ for each candidate sample $\bx_i$ against all other samples $\bx_j\in U_k^{r-1}\setminus \bx_i$ and form a neighbor set $N(\bx_i)$ based on a predefined similarity threshold $\tau$.
-A sample $\bx_i$ is selected if its neighbor count $|N(\bx_i)|$ is less than the minimum neighbor size $n$ or if these neighbors remain unlabeled.
+\textbf{Diversity relaxation.} We adopt local constraints to ensure diversity among selected samples, contrasting with core-set techniques that impose global diversity constraints.
+As outlined in Alg.~\ref{alg:diversity}, we initially sort the unlabeled set $U_k^{r-1}$ by descending calibrated uncertainty $U(\bx, \btheta, \btheta_k)$, and then extract feature embeddings with local model $\btheta_k$.
+During the iteration over the unlabeled set $U_k^{r-1}$, we compute the cosine similarity $s(\bx_i, \bx_j)$ for each candidate sample $\bx_i$ against all other samples $\bx_j\in U_k^{r-1}\setminus \bx_i$ and form a neighbor set $N(\bx_i)$ based on the similarity threshold $\tau$.
+A sample $\bx_i$ is selected if its neighbor counts $|N(\bx_i)|$ are less than the minimum neighbor size $n$ or if these neighbors remain unlabeled.
 Following this criterion, $B_k$ unlabeled samples are chosen to constitute the final set $Q_k^r$ for annotation, effectively balancing diversity and uncertainty in data selection.